michal-kozlik/10x-project/README.md

 ## Project Description

-**10x-project** is a comprehensive solution designed to deliver a fast and reliable Sudoku API along with an engaging user interface.
+**SudokuSolver** is a comprehensive solution designed to deliver a fast and reliable Sudoku API along with an engaging user interface.
 The backend, built with .NET, ensures robust performance and scalability, while the frontend leverages modern web technologies to provide an intuitive user experience.

 ## Tech Stack